-Consolidated Plan of the Jurisdiction/s Indicate year: draft 7/1/2013 to 6/30/2018 - HUD has accepted Plan but due to the partial government shutdown has not yet been posted. $\boxtimes$ U.S. Census data: the State of the Cities Data Systems: Comprehensive Housing Affordability Strategy ("CHAS") dataset 2005-2009 as presented in Boston Consolidated 9.0 Plan 9.0 American Housing Survey data Indicate year: Other housing market study Indicate year: $\boxtimes$ Other sources: (list and indicate year of information) Analysis conducted in consultation with s staff from the City of Boston's Department of Neighborhood Development В. н ousing Needs of Families on the Public Housing and Section 8 Tenant- Based Assistance W aiting Lists 9.0 State State the housing needs of the families on the PHA's waiting list/s.
+$\boxtimes$ Consolidated Plan of the Jurisdiction/s Indicate year: 7/1/2013 to 6/30/2018. $\boxtimes$ U.S. Census data: the State of the Cities Data Systems: Comprehensive Housing Affordability Strategy ("CHAS") dataset 2005-2009 as presented in Boston Consolidated Plan 9.0 American Housing Survey data Indicate year: Other housing market study Indicate year: $\boxtimes$ Other sources: (list and indicate year of information) Analysis conducted in consultation with s taff from the City of Boston's Department of Neighborhood Development В. н ousing Needs of Families on the Public Housing and Section 8 Tenant- Based Assistance W aiting Lists 9.0 State t the housing needs of the families on the PHA's waiting list/s.
 Complete one table for each type o of PHA-wide waiting list administered by the PHA.
-PHAs may provide separate tables for site-b ased or sub-jurisdictional public housing waiting lists at their option.
+PHAs may provide separate tables for site-ba ased or sub-jurisdictional public housing waiting lists at their option.

-Housing Needs of Fami lies on the Waiting Li st
+Н ousing Needs of Fami lies on the Waiting Li st

-Waiting list type: (se
+Waiting list type: (select one)

 Section 8 tenant-based assistance

-Public Housir 0
+Public Housing

-ction 8 and Public Housi •
+Combined Section 8 and Public Housing

-g Site-Based or sub-juri optional)
+sdictional waiting list ( optional)

-If used, ident ify which development/s A 1.00
+y which development/s ,

 of families % of total families Annual Turnover

-Waiting list total 4215 1600
+Waiting list total 2432 1064

 Extremely low

 income <=30%

-AMI 3902 92.57%
+AMI 2241 92.15%

 Very low income

 (>30% but <=50%

-AMI) 291 6.90%
+AMI) 178 7.32%

 Low income

-0 (>50% but <80% 22 0.52%
+0.0 (>50% but <80% 13 0.53%

 AMI)

 Families with

-children 2066 49.02%
+children 1189 48.89%

-Elderly families 112 2.66%
+Elderly families 75 3.08%

 Families with

-Disabilities 915 21.71%
+Disabilities 617 25.37%

-White Hispanic 1066 25.29%
+White Hispanic 581 23.89%

-White Non-Hispanic 989 23.46%
+White Non-Hispanic 527 21.67%

-Black Hispanic 224 5.31%
+Black Hispanic 152 6.25%

-Black Non-Hispanic 1825 43.30%
+Black Non-Hispanic 1108 45.56%

 American Indian

-Hispanic 13 0.31%
+Hispanic 4 .16%

 American Indian

-Non-Hispanic 34 0.81%
+Non-Hispanic 19 .78%

 Asian/Pacific Island

-Hispanic 7 0.17%
+Hispanic 6 .25%

 Asian/Pacific Island

-Non-Hispanic 57 1.35%
+Non-Hispanic 35 1.44%

-The BHA had 837 Single applicants on the waiting list.
-In addition there were 285 instances of families that fit into more than one.
+The BHA had Single applicants on the waiting list.
+In addition there were instances of families that fit into more than one category including 278 disabled and minors; 45 disabled and elderly; 14 elderly and monors; and 9 that fit in all 3 categories.
 BHA ranked 7277 applications on its Section 8 Tenant-Based Waiting List based on the result of the lottery process when it re-opened the waiting list for two weeks in October 2008.
 Is the waiting list closed (select one)?
 No Yes If yes: HOW LONG HAS IT BEEN CLOSED?
-SINCE NOVEMBER 1, 2008 Does the PHA expect to reopen the list in the PHA Plan year?
-No Yes 9.0 O Does the PHA permit specific categories of families onto the waiting list, even if generally closed?
-No X Yes Please Note: BHA implemented site-based waiting lists for Section 8 Project-Based and Moderate Rehabilitation Housing Programs effective May 2007 and the waiting lists are open for Priority One Applicants only, except for five Elderly/Disabled Section 8 Project- Based waiting lists that have been open to non-priority elderly 62 years of age and older effective May 9, 2014.
-In addition, the Section 8 Tenant Based waiting list is open for Super Priority, PBV participants switching to tenant-based vouchers after a year of tenancy in good standing.
+SINCE NOVEMBER 1, 2008 0.0 Does the PHA expect to reopen the list in the PHA Plan year?
+No Yes 9.0 Does the PHA permit specific categories of families onto the waiting list, even if generally closed?
+No Yes Please Note: BHA implemented site-based waiting lists for Section 8 Project-Based and Moderate Rehabilitation Housing Programs effective May 2007 and the waiting lists are open for Priority One Applicants only, except for six Elderly/Disabled Section 8 Project- Based waiting lists that have been open to non-priority elderly 62 years of age and older effective May 9, 2014.
+In addition, the Section 8 Tenant Based waiting list is open for Super Priority, PBV participants switching to tenant-based vouchers after a year of tenancy in good standing, and Mitigation voucher applicants.